hwdsl2/wireguard-install/README.md

 This script will let you set up your own VPN server in just a few minutes, even if you haven't used WireGuard before.
 [WireGuard](https://www.wireguard.com) is a fast and modern VPN designed with the goals of ease of use and high performance.

-See also: [OpenVPN Server Auto Setup Script](https://github.com/hwdsl2/openvpn-install) to set up an OpenVPN server.
+See also: [OpenVPN](https://github.com/hwdsl2/openvpn-install) and [IPsec VPN](https://github.com/hwdsl2/setup-ipsec-vpn) server auto setup scripts.

 **[&raquo; :book: Book: Build Your Own VPN Server: A Step by Step Guide](https://mybook.to/vpnguide)**